easunarunachalam/2pscopecontrol/README.md

 # 2pscopecontrol

+control software for the Needleman lab 2-photon microscope

+## Contents:

+`doc`: microscope documentation

-Random snippets that will hopefully eventually be integrated into control software for the Needleman lab 2-photon microscope
+`notebooks`: jupyter notebooks with random snippets that will hopefully eventually be integrated into a real program